-Abuse, including neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
-In most cases, multiple issues will overlap.
+Abuse, neglect and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
+In most cases, multiple issues will overlap with one another, therefore staff should always be vigilant and always raise any concerns with their DSL (or deputy).